Sehra Akram: National

 At the 57th National Badminton Championship held in Lahore, Pakistan, Akram competed in singles and women's doubles.
-In singles, she reached the semi-finals where she was beaten by her teammate, Mahoor Shahzad, the eventual champion.
-In doubles she paired with Huma Javeed and was beaten by Mahoor Shahzad (Wapda) and Palwasha Bashir (NBP) in 2 sets (21-9 and 21-8).
+In the singles, she reached the semi-finals where lost to Mahoor Shahzad, the eventual champion.
+In doubles, she paired with Huma Javeed and was beaten by Mahoor Shahzad (Wapda) and Palwasha Bashir (NBP) in 2 sets (21-9 and 21–8).

 International

-Akram was part of the six member women's team which competed at the 2019 South Asian Games held in Kathmandu, Nepal.
+Akram was part of the six-member Pakistan women's team which competed at the 2019 South Asian Games held in Kathmandu, Nepal.